About MTR

 Unfortunately, Frayser has seen significant economic decline since these two employers closed their doors in 1983.
 About half of its residents currently earn less than $25,000 per year.
 Still, many of Frayser’s community members have a deep sense of pride in their neighborhood and are actively seeking to improve the community.
 There are currently about 15 public and charter schools in the 38127 zip code run by 7 different networks, including the ASD and several charter networks.
 Neighborhood partners and assets include the Frayser Community Association, Frayser CDCFrayser Neighborhood Council, and Christ Community Health Services.

-Graham Heights is one of the most diverse neighborhoods in Memphis, with a demographic makeup of approximately 40% Hispanic, 35% white, and 25% Black.
+Graham and Mitchell Heights are some of the most diverse neighborhoods in Memphis, with a demographic makeup of approximately 40% Hispanic, 35% white, and 25% Black.
 The community has a growing sense of uneasiness, however, due to an increase in families living under the poverty line (40%) and an uptick in housing vacancy (currently 20%).

 Orange Mound